mliszcz/msc-thesis/thesis/chapters/06-conclusions.md

 **Componentized approach.**
 The recent emergence of *Web Components* standard is going to put a definitive end to monolithic web applications.
-The componentized approach is already used in frameworks like Angular 2, React or Polymer [@wwwPolymer], but *Web Components* allow to achieve the same effects, when not being tied to any particular framework.
+The componentized approach is already used in frameworks like Angular 2, React or Polymer [@www-polymer], but *Web Components* allow to achieve the same effects, when not being tied to any particular framework.
 The component-based web applications are more maintainable than a classic